aldryn/aldryn-docs/docs/tutorial/basic-content-editing.rst

 For text, this will generally be the default **rich text editor**, which includes formatting and other editing controls.

+.. todo:: an image of a rich text editor popup

 Change some text and hit **Save**.